 Fulfills one or more of the following characteristics:

 - It has annual gross revenues of more than $25 million

-- It derives more than 50 percent of its annual gross revenues from selling consumers' personal information
+- It derives more than 50 percent of its annual gross revenues from selling or sharing consumers' personal information

 Entity That Controls or is Controlled by a Business

 Let's look at the second part of the CCPA/CPRA's definition of a "business," at §1798.140 (c) (2):

 This second part of the CCPA/CPRA's definition applies to "any entity," whether it operates for profit or not, as long as it either controls a business or is controlled by a business, and shares common branding with the business.